rviannaoliveira/rviannaoliveira/README.md

 🎮 I love playing sports and playing video games and 5D&D

-🌎 I do it because I want and not because I need or hope that something will happen.
+🌎 I create my things because I want and not because I need or hope that something will happen.

 ### Take a look at my profile and my creations